• Skip to primary navigation

 Couscous and pepitas sauteeing in a large skillet.

-Reduce heat to LOW, and simmer for 8-10 minutes, stirring frequently, until most of the liquid is absorbed and the couscous is al dente.
+Immediately add the chicken broth to couscous, and bring everything to a simmer.
+Reduce the heat to low and simmer for 8-10 minutes, stirring frequently, until most of the liquid is absorbed and the couscous is al dente.
+(You may need to add a little extra chicken broth; if so, do so sparingly.)

 Broth added to skillet, with couscous and other ingredients submerged in broth.

 Stir in dried cranberries, orange juice, and orange zest.
 Add red pepper flakes at this time, if desired.
+Cover and allow to sit for at least 10 minutes.

 Skillet with wooden spoon and couscous, cranberries.

 Season as needed with salt and pepper.
 Stir in chopped fresh mint as desired.
+Garnish with additional fresh mint.
+Serve warm or cold.

 Cooked couscous being stirred with a wooden spoon.